 The signature Anne shirt, with its larger, men’s style collar, elongated sleeves and unfolded French cuffs was modelled off men’s shirting, but done to women’s proportions – “relaxed but chic” as Hoang describes it.
 It can be paired easily with anything from boyfriend or skinny jeans and flares, to pencil skirts or printed trousers.
 For a dressier look, style it with a bright clutch in the evening.

 “It’s almost fool proof,” Hoang says.
 “I have the [Anna Quan] Accent shirt and it’s not hard even if you’re bad at fashion.
 The button holes are functional and the cuffs are detachable, too, so you can wear it as a normal shirt.”

-The soon-to-be-released spring/summer 2018 capsule, Nautica, adds a billowly, bishop’s sleeve to a mix that already includes backless and single-shoulder shirts.
+The spring/summer 2018 capsule, Nautica, adds a billowly, bishop’s sleeve to a mix that already includes backless and single-shoulder shirts.